Medium/opensource/sign-ocla.md

-The upshot is that filing a pull request containing a statement of agreement to the OCLA, along with the supplementary email, is close enough to having submitted a physical document saying the same things.
+The upshot is that filing a pull request containing a statement of agreement to the OCLA, along with the supplementary email, is close enough to having submitted a signed physical document saying the same things.
 That is, this tactic is a workable solution to the problem.
 And since fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the